The Our Beloved Ducks Forum Mission and Process

 No. 24: No Advertising, solicitations or spam, including a comment that is posted repeatedly within one thread or across a number of different threads.

 No. 25: Copyright violations: No content from FishDuck or any other source can be reproduced in its entirety.
 Instead, use a small and relevant excerpt and then provide a link to the full version.

-No. 26: Do not get personal in judgments of the Players or Coaches: We allow commenting about players and coaches as that is what message boards and forums are all about.
+No. 26: Do not get personal in judgments of the current Players or Coaches: We allow commenting about the current players and coaches as that is what message boards and forums are all about.
 Second-guessing coaches and judging player performance is what everyone does, but we must not get personal or nasty toward them.
 Questioning a play-call or whether a tackle should have been made (Performance-related) is fine, and give your thoughts as to why in one direction or the other.

 Whether a coach should be retained or a player replaced is also fair-game because they know they are in the public sphere and that goes with the territory.
 Let’s discuss, but Ad Hominem attacks on them are forbidden.

 No. 27: We do NOT post insults or denigrate other Oregon sports sites on FishDuck; if you disagree with what their official policy is or what someone has posted on one of the other sites–disagree in the same polite and respectful way we do with writers and fellow readers of this site.
 We do not respond to anything negative written on their site about FishDuck, the writers, or readers that post here as those other sites may not understand or agree with our policy on this site of required decorum.
 We do not need to respond to their maliciousness with like-for-like.